koioannis/Sentiment-Analysis-w-Hugginface/README.md

 # Sentiment-Analysis-w-Hugginface
 Using hugginface's pre-trained model to predict sentiment metrics on a 5 star based system.
-For more information visit the model's oficial [page](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment)
+For more information visit the model's official [page](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment)

 ## Installation
 Clone this repo: